ManapatWeeramongkolkul/google-tourism-planner-project/README.md

    - Return calculated cost due to the Dialogflow CX agent
 6. recommendation
    - Return recommended items to the Dialogflow CX agent
-     - Items returned may be filtered by its category (Hotels, Flights, Tour, Locations)
+     - Items returned may be filtered by their category (Hotels, Flights, Tour, Locations)
 7. startUp
    - Delete items in Event_Recorder and Transaction_Records table
    - Used for testing purposes when the system had no user authentication support